EXOVBF/Decay/README.md

 # Run with the precompiled version of Pythia8 present on lxplus

   * setup_slc6.sh: to be sourced to get the Pythia8 environment
-  * then to compile look at the compilation command at the top of unit_00.cpp as an example
+  * then to compile look at the compilation command at the top of unit_01.cpp as an example
+  * execute an example with_ ./unit_01.exe test_file-lhe test_output.dat